Teesta - A main river in Darjeeling & Sikkim

-The Teesta is joined by the Rangpo river near Rangpo town (which is the entrance to Sikkim) and then it forms a boundary between Sikkim and West Bengal.
+The Teesta is joined by the river Rangpo Chu at Rangpo settlement (which is the entrance to East-Sikkim) and then it forms a boundary between Sikkim and West Bengal.
 The River then flows through Darjeeling district.
 The main tributary of river Teesta, the Rangit river meets it just before the Teesta bridge.
 The river leaves Darjeeling district at Sevoke.

 The confluence of the Teesta and Rangit known as Triveni is a splendor to look at, the mixing of the muddy emerald green waters of Teesta and the crystal clear deep green waters of Rangit.
 The River derived its name from the word 'Trisrota', meaning 'possessed of three streams'.